-Cannabis also has terpenes.
 Terpenes are can be thought of like the essential oils of the cannabis plant.
 These oils emit scents and flavors which contribute to the plant’s efficacy.
+Terpenes are also responsible for the therapeutic benefits associated with aromatherapy and medicinal benefits found in many plants.

 According to P.M.
 Dewick in Medicinal Natural Products: A Biosynthetic Approach.
 2nd.
 Edition (2001): Medicinal plants contain a variety of bioactive compounds such as terpenes, which are composed of essential oils.

-Terpenes are found throughout the the plant world.
-Every single plant, herb, flower, vegetable and fruit possess terpenes; and each terpene serves a very specific purpose.
-Terpenes contribute to the characteristic odor and flavor of any plant.
+Terpenes are found throughout the plant kingdom.
+All types of plants, veggies, fruits, berries, herbs, trees, you name it have terpenes; and each of these terpenes serves a very specific purpose with unique therapeutic properties.
+Terpenes contribute to the characteristic odor and flavor plants.

 Here are a few of our favorite cannabis terpenes: